bharathparsam/RestaurantReviewsStage-1/README.md

 # Restaurant Review Stage 1

--A Responsive web application which can be accessed over all screen sizes -Web application meets the accessibility standards so that it makes convenient for the screen readers as well as keyboard users.
+- A Responsive web application which can be accessed over all screen sizes
+- Web application meets the accessibility standards so that it makes convenient for the screen readers as well as keyboard users.
--Web application also has a Service worker to begin the process and the web data is cached so that it can be viewed even if user is not connected to internet.
+- Web application also has a Service worker to begin the process and the web data is cached so that it can be viewed even if user is not connected to internet.

 ## How to Run
 - Clone the GitHub repository.